Dariojpenna/HarvardCSS/finalProject/finalProject/Readme.md

 SQLite: The default database system provided by Django for data storage.
 Twilio API: Integrated for sending real-time notifications via SMS.
 ReportLab: Used to generate PDF vouchers for transactions.
-Django's authentication system: Ensures secure user account management.
+Django’s authentication system: Ensures secure user account management.

-Ejecución de la Aplicación
+Implementation
-Para ejecutar la aplicación, sigue estos pasos:
+To run the application, follow these steps:
-Clone este repositorio: git clone https://github.com/Dariojpenna/HarvardCSS.git Navega al directorio del proyecto: cd HarvardCSS/finalProject Instala las dependencias: pip install -r requirements.txt Aplica las migraciones: python manage.py migrate
+Clone this repository: git clone https://github.com/Dariojpenna/HarvardCSS.git Navigate to the project directory: cd HarvardCSS/finalProject Installs dependencies: pip install -r requirements.txt Apply migrations: python manage.py migrate
-Crea un superusuario: python manage.py createsuperuser Inicia el servidor: python manage.py runserver
+Create a superuser: python manage.py createsuperuser Start server: python manage.py runserver

--Documentación Completa:
+-Complete documentation:
-Este README.md proporciona una documentación completa del proyecto, incluyendo detalles sobre cómo ejecutar la aplicación, qué archivos se crearon y más.
+This README.md provides complete project documentation, including details on how to run the application, what files were created and more.

-La intension del proyecto es hacerlo lo mas real posible y para ello tuve que indagar bastante en el tema de seguridad, claves,contraseñas, notificaciones y alertas de Django.
-La verdad aprendi mucho por lo cual quiero agradecerle a la fundacion EDX y Hardvard por la oportunidad
+The intension of the project is to make it as real as possible and for this I had to do a lot of research on the issue of security, keys, notifications and alerts from Django.
+The truth learned a lot so I want to thank the EDX and Hardvard foundation for the opportunity